 Working in the Caribbean.
 Sounds like an ideal option for a productive (long-term) holiday.
-You’ve probably seen pictures of sapphire waters and sunny skies and are asking yourself “What are the work permit requirements for Antigua and Barbuda?”
+You’ve probably seen pictures of sapphire waters and sunny skies and are asking yourself “What are the work permits requirements for Antigua and Barbuda?”

 The answer is simple: anyone who plans to work for profit in Antigua and Barbuda requires a work visa, this includes those who are self-employed.

 There are several exceptions to that rule.
 For example UN workers or members of Her Majesty’s regular naval, military or air forces do not require a work permit.
 The full list of exceptions can be found here (under division F, F3).

 If you arrived to Antigua on a tourist visa, but changed your mind in the course of your stay, you can also apply for an extension for working purposes while in Antigua and Barbuda.

 What are the work permit requirements for Antigua?

 The Work permits are granted by the Employment Service of the Labour Department of Antigua and Barbuda.

 - To get a work permit you can only apply for jobs advertised locally.